top of page

 A Level

-At A Level, pupils will follow the CCEA specification for ‘An Introduction to Acts/Themes in Paul’s Letters’ and ‘Religion and Ethics’.
-Pupils will engage in a Synoptic Element and are encouraged to make links across the two units of study and historical and contemporary issues faced by the world.
+At A Level, pupils will follow the CCEA specification for ‘An Introduction to Acts/Themes in Paul’s Letters’ and ‘Early Church History.
+Pupils will engage in a Synoptic Element to make links across the two units of study and historical and contemporary issues faced by the world.

 Co-curricular Activities